jonasmusall/sciplot/README.md

 # SciPlot
 A Mathematica package to easily make good looking plots of functions and datasets.
 Under development.
 Feature set subject to rapid major changes.
+See [Tutorial.nb](Tutorial.nb) or [Tutorial.pdf](Tutorial.pdf) for in-depth usage and examples.

 ## Usage
 First, import the latest version.